chengsijin0817/LDF_Experiments/QueryWorkloads/README.md

 ### 2. remove duplicates of the queries

 **removeDuplicate.sh**: works to remove all the duplicates and issue a unique name for each query, in addition, it also adds a random prefix for each query.
+The ZIP package **'queries.zip'** is an example set of queries without duplicates, which was generated on setting the query-count as 5000.

 To run the script, issue the following command: